 Knowing that we all have more fun and success when we feel included, valued, and supported, we put a lot of energy into the intentional development of community.
 As soon as students arrive, they are divided into small groups which are developed by teachers in order to promote positive social dynamics.
 Our instructors facilitate games, activities, and discussions that foster the development of a close, caring community.
 After a week of supporting each other, you can expect your classes to return to school more united and energized.

 We offer 4 program styles* designed to ignite students’ wonder in the natural world, cultivate inclusive communities, encourage critical thinking, strengthen communication, and help prepare students for success in the 21st century.
-You can base out of Camp Pinnacle in Flat Rock, NC, or in nearby Pisgah National Forest.
-Before your adventure begins, your students will be divided into small groups consisting of 10–12 classmates, a teacher from your school, and two Adventure Treks Instructors**.
+You can base out of a camp facility nearby Pisgah National Forest.
+Before your adventure begins, your students will be divided into small groups consisting of 10–12 classmates, a teacher from your school, and two Adventure Treks instructors**.
 During your adventure, Adventure Treks provides all instruction, logistics, outdoor equipment, and meals.

 *Contact us to design a custom program that works within your school’s curriculum and budget.